 So many pen tablets are available, but we’ve done some research and found certain digitizing products we recommend.
 Don’t forget to check they work with your computer before purchasing.

-To properly answer this question, I highly suggest you check out my other blog article, “what is the best embroidery digitizing software”?
+And, of course, you will need embroidery digitizing software.
+If you’re at this part of your embroidery journey, I suggest you check out my other article “what is the best embroidery digitizing software”

 Embroidery Digitizing Is Not New (Sort of)